truonghuu/drlnd_collaboration_and_competition/README.md

 The task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically,

- * Item: After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+ * After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 2 (potentially different) scores.
 We then take the maximum of these 2 scores.
- * Item: This yields a single score for each episode.
+ * This yields a single score for each episode.

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.